Table of Contents

 What is Load?

-Load is defined as it is a force exerted on the surface or body.
-When anybody is in its rest position, some forces have to apply to move.
+Load is defined as a force exerted on the surface or body.
+When anybody is in a rest position, some forces have to apply to move.
 This amount of force is nothing but a load.
-The unit of the load is Kilogram, Newton, etc. But there are different types of loads that act in a different direction.
-Let’s see in detail. Â
+The unit of the load is Kilogram, Newton, and more.
+However, different types of loads act in various directions.
+Let’s see in detail.

 Types of Loads